la2050/archive/_projects/2016/creating-a-home-is-a-bridge-to-creating-community.md

   creation is celebrated with a housewarming party in which youth share their stories and educate the gathered through powerful spoken word poetry, original music and songs.
+Please explain how you will define and measure success for your project.​: >- In just two years, ASOH has created 125 homes and has placed 185 youth in beds.
+We are currently creating a minimum of two homes per week, 130 homes over the next 12 months.
+We are powered by 3,000 volunteers giving over 300,000 hours annually.

+  ASOH documents the effects of the home creation experience from beginning to end in multiple modalities.
+A pre-assessment  is administered & again 6 months and then a year after the home creation.

+  In 2 years all youth are still in homes, are on an upward trajectory in terms of career, education & emotional well being.

+  There are several formal psychological assessments that ASOH will be integrating into a more elaborate assessment process.
+These instruments measure areas that are important for these youth for their recovery from trauma and their life-long success in life.
+These are:

+  * The Emotional Quotient Test – measuring all aspects of emotional intelligence

+  * The Trauma Symptom Inventory

+  * The Tennessee Self-Concept Scale

+  * The Behavioral Rating Inventory for Executive Function (BRIEF)

+  Additionally ASOH is inviting outside assessments that might affect policy .
+  For example APS Fellow Eldar Shafir of Princeton University published in Vol.
+  341 of Science, that individuals functioned 10 IQ points higher when they were not living in scarcity.
+The National Scientific Council Report attributes substandard housing and separation from parent(s), among the main factors that are toxic to the developing brain.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Support of the city
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/creating-a-home-is-a-bridge-to-creating-community/skild-prod.s3.amazonaws.com/myla2050/images/custom540/8371052065741-team91.png
 organization_name: A Sense of Home